 Pyogenic liver abscess

-K. pneumoniae liver abscesses commonly affect people with diabetes or who have been taking antibiotics for a long time.
+K. pneumoniae liver abscesses commonly affect people with diabetes or an alcohol use disorder or who have been taking antibiotics for a long time.

 Common symptoms include: